 - 1. Following installation of a splitter module, locate an open connector pack slot in the storage panel at the bottom of the cabinet. - 2.
 Insert the connector pack into the unused slot in the storage panel.
 Refer to the FDH 3000 Plug and Play Splitter Installation Guide (ADCP-96-087) provided with splitter modules for additional information on installing connector packs in the storage panel. - 3.
-Use the radius limiters on the right side of the cabinet to store any excess fiber slack.
-Refer to Figure 71 for the routing guidelines.
+Use the radius limiters in the cabinet to store any excess fiber slack.
+Refer to Figure 67 for the routing guidelines.

-Figure 71.
+Figure 67.
 Routing Splitter Output Fibers